RA1811028010065/distributed-rate-limiter/README.md

 ## Testing

 ```
-go test ./...
+go test -v ./...
 ```

-The tests validate the protobuf codec round-trip logic, ensure the distributed statistics table stays in sync, and verify that multiple rate-limiter instances remain co-ordinated through the event bus.
+The tests validate the protobuf codec round-trip logic, ensure the distributed statistics table stays in sync, and verify that the hybrid controller selects the best strategy for bursty and sustained workloads while multiple rate-limiter instances remain co-ordinated through the event bus.【F:internal/ratelimiter/service_test.go†L9-L186】

 Detailed manual validation flows for local binaries, Docker Compose, and Kubernetes are documented in [`test file`](test%20file).
 Each flow now includes example outputs captured in the [`logs/`](logs) directory so you can compare your run against a known-good baseline.